higlass/higlass/README.md

 identify salient outcomes of experimental perturbations, generate new hypotheses, and share the results with the community.

 A live instance can be found at [http://higlass.io](http://higlass.io).
+A [Docker container](https://github.com/hms-dbmi/higlass-docker) is available.

 For documentation about how to use and install HiGlass, please see the [wiki](https://github.com/hms-dbmi/higlass/wiki).